juryxy/JuSpace/README.md

           Please contact me at juergen.dukart@gmail.com for reports on bugs or other questions with respect to the toolbox

-          PET data sources are listed in "Sources_templates_release.txt"
+          PET and SPECT data sources are listed in "Sources_templates_release.txt".
+Please cite the sources corresponding to respective           PET or SPECT maps

 --------------------------------------------------------------------